light gray lines

 • Feature flags for gradual rollout

-Tools selection framework: Building a remote collaboration stack
+Tools selection: Building a remote collaboration stack

 Remote collaboration tools shape communication speed, decision visibility, and execution quality.
 The goal is not to pick the best platform – it is to select the stack that minimizes friction for a specific team size, workflow complexity, and compliance environment.